-The following table shows the distribution of marks for the various types of course assessment in the Masters modules.
+The following table shows the distribution of marks for the various types of course assessment in the MA modules.

+7 7.
+Assessment strategy, assessment methods and their relative weightings

 Componer Total Mark

 CONTINUOUS ASSESSMENT TMA (Term Paper) 30

-Project 30
+CONTINUOUS ASSESSMENT Project 30

-FINAL ASSESSMENT 40
+FINAL ASSESSMENT FINAL EXAM 40

 GRAND TO 100